-taxes and fees should be included in one check finade payable to the Lee County Treasurer.
+taxes, and fees should be included in one check made payable to the Lee County Treasurer.

 Other options include credit cards (Visa, Master Card, Discover) as well as debit cards.
-Internet payments can be conducted at https://ipn.payments.com/ otp/stde/lev.
+Internet payments can be conducted at https://ipa.payments.com/ otp/stde/lcv.
+Pay by phone is available at 1-866-789-3527 with invaccination certificates.
+Payment for dog tags can also be mailed to the Lee County Treasurer, P.

 Pay by phone is available at 1-866-789-3527 with instructions prompting the caller.
 There is a 2.4 percent fee for payment by credit/ vent Department of Motor Vehicle Stops which add an additional \$25 fee to remove it.
-It will also pre-vent 2019 Real Estate taxes from being turned over to TACS, which will add at a minimum an additional 20 percent to the taxes that are already owed.
+It will also prevent 2019 Real Estate taxes from being turned over to TACS, which will add at a minimum an additional 20 percent to the taxes that are already owed.